 Both options require a common University core, the Human Sciences core, and a common core of AMDP courses.
 The AMDP core introduces students to the various aspects of the AMDP curriculum and career options.
-Each option includes a senior-level capstone course and a full time ten (10) week or 400 hours of professional internship, both of which require the students to integrate and apply the knowledge they have gained throughout their respective academic programs.
+Each option includes a senior-level capstone course and a full time ten (10) week or 400 hour professional internship.
+The internship requires the students to integrate and apply the knowledge they have gained throughout their respective academic programs.
 Students are also required to select professional electives to help prepare them for their chosen career path.